opencv/opencv/modules/ml/doc/random_trees.rst

     };

-The set of training parameters for the forest is the superset of the training parameters for a single tree.
-However, Random trees do not need all the functionality/features of decision trees, most noticeably, the trees are not pruned, so the cross-validation parameters are not used.
+The set of training parameters for the forest is a superset of the training parameters for a single tree.
+However, random trees do not need all the functionality/features of decision trees.
+Most noticeably, the trees are not pruned, so the cross-validation parameters are not used.

 .. index:: CvRTrees